 Through internal engagement with Officers who design and deliver community engagement, we found that there needed to be more clarity around how to give effect to the community engagement principles contained within the Local Government Act 2020.

-The principles have been included in Appendix 2 of the Policy, along with some guidance for Council officers on how to include them in their engagement planning and delivery.
+Following feedback from the community, the principles have been included in Policy Principles section of the Policy, along with some guidance for Council officers on how to include them in their engagement planning and delivery.